aragon/nest/README.md

 Our [Frequently Asked Questions](FAQ.md) page provides details on the Nest program.

-If you have further questions, please reach out to our public Aragon Chat [#wg-nest](https://aragon.chat/channel/wg-nest).
+If you have further questions, please reach out via the Aragon Community Forum in the [Nest](https://forum.aragon.org/c/community/nest) category.

 <br>